nix-community/nixvim/docs/platforms/standalone.md

 ## Using in another configuration

-Here is an example on how to integrate into a NixOS or Home-manager configuration when using flakes.
+Here is an example on how to integrate into a NixOS or Home Manager configuration when using flakes.

 The example assumes your standalone config is the `default` package of a flake, and you've named the input "`nixvim-config`".
 ```nix